Skip to main content

 part of tuberculosis book

-According to Everything is Tuberculosis: The History and Persistence of Our Deadliest Infection by John Green, the Adirondack chair was invented for tuberculosis patients, "allowing them to rest outdoors without needing their beds wheeled outside."
+According to Everything is Tuberculosis: The History and Persistence of Our Deadliest Infection by John Green, the Adirondack chair became closely associated with tuberculosis treatment because it allowed patients to rest comfortably outdoors without needing their beds wheeled outside.

-As a Smithsonian Magazine article puts it, "While cure chairs were specifically designed for TB sufferers. . .the frequency with which tuberculosis patients come in and out of remission blurred the line between who was ill and who was not."
-People would sleep out on their porches in the chairs, even if they weren't sick.
+As Smithsonian Magazine explains, "While cure chairs were specifically designed for TB sufferers... the frequency with which tuberculosis patients came in and out of remission blurred the line between who was ill and who was not."
+Plus, visiting family members used these chairs as well.
+As a result, many people who were not sick also adopted outdoor resting as part of everyday life.

 Adirondack chairs around fire pit